ElliotNB/nimbly/README.md

 # Settings

-The `defaults` and `options` parameters are the two most significant parameters passed into the TXMBase constructor.
+The `defaults` and `options` parameters are the two most significant parameters passed into the Nimbly constructor.
 Together they dictate how the component initializes itself, how the UI should update in response to data changes, what actions to take after data changes occur, what templates the component should use, etc.

-`defaults` is a plain JavaScript object that is the same for each component class that extends TXMBase -- it does not change per instance of the component. `options` however can change per instance of the component. `options` is intended to allow users the ability to customize the behavior or display of a component for a particular use case.
-When `options` is supplied to the `TXMBase` constructor function, `options` simply merges on top of (overwrites) the settings stored in `defaults`.
+`defaults` is a plain JavaScript object that is the same for each component class that extends Nimbly -- it does not change per instance of the component. `options` however can change per instance of the component. `options` is intended to allow users the ability to customize the behavior or display of a component for a particular use case.
+When `options` is supplied to the `Nimbly` constructor function, `options` simply merges on top of (overwrites) the settings stored in `defaults`.

 The full list of component settings is as follows: